davidcreativeuk/nidirect-prototypeForm/userGuide.md

 # nidirect-prototypeForm: user guide

-Once you have a copy of the **nidirect-prototypeForm** repository on your computer you can start building your prototype in a HTML editor.
+Once you have a copy of the **nidirect-prototypeForm** repository on your computer you can start building your prototype in a free HTML editor like [Visual Studio Code](https://code.visualstudio.com/).

 ## How does it work?
 The prototype kit uses JavaScript and the browser’s Session Storage to save and retrieve values entered by the user.